Federal Government Employees and Employers

 The Labour Program offers Web-based software that lets federal employers track and analyze compensation claims data.
 The Internet National Injury Compensation System (iNICS) provides employers with information about their workers' compensation claims.
 This service is available to federal departments, Crown corporations and agencies covered under the Government Employees Compensation Act.
 Federal employers can analyze their own data (types of claims, injury dates and related costs, etc.) and use it to generate statistics and reports.

 The iNICS software is available through the Federal Workers' Compensation Service.
-For more information about this service and how to register, you can contact the Labour Program.
+For more information about this service and how to register, you can contact the Federal Workers’ Compensation Service.

 If you don't find what you're looking for in these pages, you can contact us directly.